ClimateImpactLab/dscim-facts-epa/README.md

 The user must now make modifications to the `scripts/facts.runs/facts_runs.sh` script to ensure all files are found and run specifications are set.
 Those changes are:
  - on line 6 of the script, change `pulse_years` to the desired pulse years to be run by FACTS
- - on line 7, change `gas` to the desired gases to be run by FACTS
+ - on line 7, change `gas` to the desired gases to be run by FACTS If not running in the Docker Container:
- - on line 8, change `facts_dir` to where you have cloned your FACTS repository.
-Both this directory and the dscim-facts-epa directory will not need to be set if you are running in a docker
+ - on line 8, change `facts_dir` to where you have cloned your FACTS repository
  - on line 9, change `dscim_facts_epa_dir` to where you have cloned this repository

 Assuming you are in the `dscim-facts-epa/scripts/facts.runs` folder run: